newsuk/times-components/CONTRIBUTING.md

 ## Testing

-Every component should have a `XXXX.test.js` file with the components Jest tests.
-If required there should be additional functional tests written in [nightmare](http://www.nightmarejs.org/) and/or Wix.
+Every component should have a `XXXX.test.js` file with the component's Jest tests.
+If required there should be additional functional tests written in [nightmare](http://www.nightmarejs.org/) and/or Detox.
 Currently there's no coverage gate but a coverage report will be generated.

 ## Folder Structure